Vaccination during Pregnancy

 - Talking to your doctor about your medical conditions, dietary supplements, and any over-the-counter or prescription medicines that you take.

 Getting Enough Rest:

 For new mothers who are trying to regain their strength, rest is essential.
 You may need to do the following to avoid becoming overly weary as a new mother:

 - Sleep when your baby goes to sleep

-- To make night feedings easier, keep your bed near your baby’s crib and have someone else feed the newborn baby with a bottle while you sleep.
+- To make night feedings easier, keep your bed near your baby’s crib.

 You’re more likely to get the nutrients you need if you eat a healthy, balanced diet.
 However, you will require more essential nutrients (particularly calcium, iron, and folic acid) than before you became pregnant.

 One of the best things you can do for yourself and your baby is to eat a well-balanced diet.
 During pregnancy, avoid the foods and beverages listed below.

 - Meat, eggs, and fish that haven’t been cooked

 - Vegetables and fruits.